natural/java2python/readme.md

 Simple but effective tool to translate Java source code into Python.

+The java2python package can translate any syntactically valid Java source code file.
+The generated Python code is not guaranteed to run, nor is guaranteed to be syntactically valid Python.
+However, java2python works well many cases, and in some of those, it creates perfectly usable and workable Python code.

 There are [lots of docs][], [plenty of tests][], and [many options][] for controlling code generation.

-I'm in the process of finalizing the documentation and packaging a release.
-That will be release 0.5 when it's done.
 If you're looking for old releases, check the [downloads][] link above.

-Here's a very simple example.
-First we show the file:
+Here's a very simple example:

 ```bash
 $ cat HelloWorld.java
 ```

-And we get this:

 ```java
 // This is the HelloWorld class with a single method.
 class HelloWorld {